tpope/vim-heroku/README.markdown

 heroku.vim with asynchronous command execution and Git repository detection, respectively.

-You might also like [heroku-remote][] to set up all the different remotes for your app in one go with `heroku remote:setup`, and [heroku-binstubs][], to create individual scripts that parallel the commands provided by heroku.vim.
+You might also like [heroku-remote][], to set up all the different remotes for your app in one go with `heroku remote:setup`, and [heroku-binstubs][], to create individual scripts that parallel the commands provided by heroku.vim.